abarciauskas-bgse/stochastic/project/README.md

 #     (0, 2, 1)]
 ```

-But who wants to look at a bunch of code.
-It could be doing anything!
+But who wants to look at a bunch of code, it could be doing anything!

 [See it in practice](https://quiet-dusk-44792.herokuapp.com)